deeplearning4j/deeplearning4j/quickstart.md

 The possible backends right now are:

+     //(Ensure cuda is properly setup in your LD_LIBRARY_PATH)

      nd4j-jcublas-${YOUR_CUDA_VERSION}
-    //(Ensure cuda is properly setup in your LD_LIBRARY_PATH) nd4j-jblas

      //(Linux: Install Blas/gfortran.
 OSX is set up.
-Windows: set up the MINGW Blas libs on your path.) nd4j-netlib-blas
-    //(Linux: Install Blas/gfortran.
-OSX is set up.
 Windows: set up the MINGW Blas libs on your path.)

+     nd4j-jblas

+     nd4j-netlib-blas

 where versions can be found on [Maven Central](http://search.maven.org).

 For core algorithms, you can simply use: